Light-shining-through-wall cavity setups for probing ALPs

-Light feebly-interacting pseudoscalar particles appear in modern particle physics in various ways.
-Originally, a pseudoscalar particle called an axion was proposed in late 1970s to explain the strong CP problem in quantum chromodynamics \cite{Peccei:1977hh, Peccei:1977ur}.
-More general axion-like-particles (ALPs) are motivated by the string theory and appear in its low-energy phenomenological description~\cite{Svrcek:2006yi, Arvanitaki:2009fg}.
+\textbf{Introduction. } Light feebly-interacting pseudoscalar particles appear in modern particle physics in various ways.
+Originally, a pseudoscalar particle called an axion was proposed in late 1970s to explain the strong CP problem in quantum chromodynamics \cite{Peccei:1977hh, Peccei:1977ur} \footnote{We note that recently other solutions for strong CP problem have been proposed within QCD, without introducing new particles beyond the standard model~\cite{Ai:2020ptm,Nakamura:2021meh,Yamanaka:2022bfj,Yamanaka:2022vdt}. }.
+More general axion-like-particles (ALPs) are motivated by the string theory and appear in its low-energy phenomenological description~\cite{Svrcek:2006yi, Arvanitaki:2009fg, Visinelli:2018utg}.
 In addition to the motivation for the particle physics models, axions and ALPs are of a great interest in cosmology because they could make up a significant fraction of the dark matter in the Universe~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah}.

 The Lagrangian for interacting ALPs and photons can be written as follows

 where $F_{\mu\nu}$ is the electromagnetic tensor and $\tilde{F}^{\mu\nu}=\frac{1}{2}\epsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}$ is its dual, $a$ is the ALP field of mass $m_a$ with dimensionful photon-axion coupling $g_{a\gamma\gamma}$.
 The natural system of units $\hbar = c = k_B = 1$ is used.
 Generally, $m_a$ and $g_{a\gamma\gamma}$ are treated as independent parameters.